St Helier: Early St Helier

 The land now known as the town of St Helier was once not much more than a low-lying basin consisting of marshy lands and sand dunes (to the west), surrounded by low hills on other sides.
 There is very little evidence of prehistorical settlement in the St Helier basin; the archaeological site in the parish is an Iron Age dolmen, which used to sit atop Mont de la Ville (the present site of Fort Regent), but which was moved to the house of a former Governor in Henley-on-Thames in the 1780s.
 It is thought that the site of St Helier was settled at the time of the Roman control of Gaul.

 By 540 AD, the monk Helerius (for whom the parish is named) had settled on the islet in the bay of St Aubin, now part of the parish and the modern-day site of Elizabeth Castle.
 From this hermitage, the monk converted the island's population to Christianity, but he was killed in 555 AD by seagoing raiders, attempting to defend the island.
 Therefore, his hermitage took on great spiritual significance.
 This establishment of Christianity as the principal religion of the islanders brought with it new governmental structures by the end of the 10th century, including the parochial system.
-It is believed the boundaries of the parish have not much changed since that time.The first evidence for the existence of a settlement in St Helier is in the Assize Roll of 1229.
+It is believed the boundaries of the parish have not much changed since that time.

+The first evidence for the existence of a settlement in St Helier is in the Assize Roll of 1229.
 However, the parish church, the Town Church, is known to contain features that date to at least the 11th century.
 Although it is now some considerable distance from the sea, at the time of its original construction it was on the edge of the dunes at the closest practical point to St Helier's Hermitage.
 Before land reclamation and port construction started, boats could be tied up to the churchyard wall on the seaward side.

 It is believed the first residences in St Helier were along modern-day Hill Street, opposite the church.
 These would have been simple fishermen's huts, probably constructed from local granite with roofs of thatch.
-There is some archaeological evidence of 12th-century habitation around Old Street, outwith the medieval town area.
+There is some archaeological evidence of 12th-century habitation around Old Street, outside the medieval town area.
 Another site of settlement was around the Town Mills at the base of Mont Nerou.
 Despite not having access to the site, the location of the Abbey and the Town Church led to the village developing into the main town for the insular community.
 Regular markets were held in the town from at least the 15th century and the Royal Court is recorded to have sat in St Helier from ancient times.
 The town gained formal recognition by the Privy Council by the mid-16th century.